 The Modern Portfolio Theory (MPT) is popular in the investing world.
 Many people are designing investment portfolios based on this theory.

 And some online services are also using the Modern Portfolio Theory to provide investment services.
-For instance, this is the case of the Yova Robo-Advisor that bases its portfolios on this theory.
+For instance, this is the case of the Inyova Robo-Advisor which bases its portfolios on this theory.

 So, it is about time to learn precisely what is the Modern Portfolio Theory and what it means to us, passive investors.